 I would never suggest to anyone for any reason to be nonvegan.
 Be vegan and be informed about vegan nutrition.
 Some of the following nutrients may be lacking more in a vegan's diet, while some are problematic for the general population.
 What scientists won't say and can't say because they don't know themselves, is that perhaps a vegan's body has different needs or requirements to that of animal eaters; who we are being compared to in blood and other tests.
 One study I read verified that theory.
 Or perhaps nutrients are being utilized by the vegan's body and therefore there is not so much in the bloodstream, but we are being compared by blood tests.

 VITAMIN D – is normally produced in the body from exposure to sunlight on the skin in animal's bodies, including humans.
 If a vegan does not get regular sunshine exposure, they should eat fortified vegan foods, or supplement Vitamin D2 (the widely available vegan version of D).
 There is information stating that (usually animal sourced) D3 is better (link), but here is a medical study disproving that theory.
 Of recent years, more and more NEW Vegan Vitamin D3 is being marketed.
-This is to supply a demand for vegans who want D3, but not from an animal - and don't get enough sunshine.
+This is to supply a demand for vegans who don't get enough sunshine and also want D3, but not from an animal.
 Here are some links of Vegan Vitamin D3: Link Link Link Link Link Link ~~ The production of Vitamin D3 out of sunlight on our skin is influenced by a number of factors, such as the angle of the sun's light, the time of day, the season, as well as latitude.
 For example, one study in Finland showed that the sunlight in winter was insufficient to maintain adequate Vitamin D levels in vegans of that region.
 In some locations and in winter, supplementation is an absolute must for vegans, either from fortified foods or a vegan supplement.
 For optimal vitamin D production in winter, sun exposure should be midday.
 The closer to solar noon, the more vitamin D produced.
 The darker your skin the more exposure to sunlight is required.
 People with white skin, will need around 15 minutes of sun exposure a day whereas those with dark skin will need longer - perhaps up to 1.5 hours.
 At least 40% of the entire skin surface should be exposed for optimal vitamin D production, the torso being the most productive.
-Use of sunscreen diminishes Vitamin D3 production enormously or almost completely.
+Use of sunscreen diminishes Vitamin D3 production enormously or almost completely. ~ Also, some brands such as Monterey Mushrooms are the only plant-based foods that contain natural Vitamin D as they are exposed to ultraviolet rays.

 VITAMIN A - The Vegan R.D. (registered dietitian) informs us: "It’s true that the preformed active type of this vitamin is found only in animal foods.
 But plants are abundant in vitamin A precursors such as beta-carotene.
 In fact, these provitamin A compounds are important enough that the USDA measures vitamin A content of foods as “retinol activity equivalents (RAE),” which includes both preformed vitamin A and the compounds that the body turns into vitamin A. There is no separate RDA or recommendation for animal-derived pre-formed vitamin A." Source link - However, to meet requirements, vegans need to consume plenty of carotenoids or beta-carotene rich foods such as carrot juice (excellent source), dark orange colored squashes and pumpkins, carrots, and sweet potatoes.
 These precursors to Vitamin A are also found in lesser amounts in spinach, cantaloupe, kale, broccoli, mango, and apricots.